jaxcs/DeSNP/README.md

 OVERVIEW
 ---------------

 This project is a toolkit from the [Center of Genome Dynamics(CGD)](http://cgd.jax.org/) at the [Jackson Laboratory](http://www.jax.org/).
 For our purposes "deSNPing" involves taking a list of probes (e.g. all probes from the Affy ST 1.0 platform) and a set of strains, and returning the probes that do not have a SNP within the set of strains.
 In addition to deSNPing the toolkit provides a convenience program which will generate summary statistics for your deSNPed dataset.
 The summarization method provides the option to group the data by probe (no grouping) or by gene.
-In all cases summarization involves doing log2 and quantile normalization of the matrix of intensity values.
+In all cases summarization involves doing log2 transformation and quantile normalization of the matrix of intensity values.
 If the option to group by gene is selected then a median polish is applied to the gene groups.
 This tool was written to work with microarray data, but should be directly applicable to RNA Seq expression experiments as well.

 WHAT YOU NEED TO GET STARTED
 ----------------------------

 There are several things you will need in order to run the desnping tool.
-The project can be downloaded from [Insert Location Name Here](https://github.com/jaxcs/DeSNP).
+The project can be downloaded from [Github](https://github.com/jaxcs/DeSNP).
 The project contains two python programs as it's main components: `desnp.py` and `summarize.py`.

 For these programs to work from the command-line you will need:
 * Python 2.6 or 2.7